ooospooky/apple-accessories/README.md

 - Redux
 - React Slick
 - Vercel
+- Stripe payment

 ## Future Development

-This project is actively under development, and there are several exciting features and improvements in the pipeline.
+This project is actively under development, and the pipeline has several exciting features and improvements.
 Here's a glimpse of what you can expect in future updates:

 ### Planned Features

+- - [x] Integration of a test environment financial payment API to simulate a comprehensive shopping cart experience.
 - Implementation of user authentication to enable members to access their order history.
 - Optimization for mobile devices to ensure a seamless browsing experience on smaller screens.
-- Integration of a test environment financial payment API to simulate a comprehensive shopping cart experience.

 ### Continuous Enhancements and Improvements